 There is another big advantage in moving to the modern Coordinate and Reference Systems.
 The American Satellite Navigation System GPS data is referenced to the WGS84 (World Geodetic System).
 WGS84 deviates only slightly from ETRS89, which allows the direct use of GPS coordinates for the enrichment of spatial data and for use in modern maps with only a slight deviation of less than one meter.

-Exact datum shifts from DHDN90 to the modern ETRS89 are possible country-wide since 2008 with a gridfile named BeTA2007 that uses the NTv2 standard.
-Almost all Federal States now have highly accurate NTv2 grid files, some of which can even be used with accuracies in the lower centimeter range for the real estate cadastre.
+Exact datum shifts from the formerly used DHDN90 to the modern ETRS89 are possible country-wide since 2008 with a grid file named BeTA2007 that uses the NTv2 standard.
+The coordinate transformations performed with this grid file come close to decimeter accuracy.
+Meanwhile most of the Federal States of Germany have more accurate NTv2 grid files.
+Some of that grid files even can be used for the real estate cadastre with accuracies in the lower centimeter range.

 Planning and executing business and scientific projects, topographical, cadastral and public works, require topographical documentation, maps, blueprints and digital data, containing large amounts of project-related positions and coordinates.

 As long as the traditional Coordinate and Reference Systems are still used along with the modern systems there will be need for translation of spatial data from traditional systems into the modern Europe and worldwide system.

 This means that during the transition period there will be a high-volume data processing of geodetic datum shift Coordinate Transformations from traditional systems into the modern systems.

 The program TRANSDATpro and the Geodetic Development Kit GeoDLL where developed for conversion of spatial data between various Coordinate and Reference Systems across the whole world, as well as for maintenance and storing of spatial data.

 The software is easy to use, can perform calculations on large amounts of data quickly and with high accuracy.